jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 {{< figure src="index_files/figure-markdown_strict/cell-12-output-1.png" >}}
 <img src="index_files/figure-markdown_strict/cell-12-output-1.png"/>

-Can you spot why this is inefficient?
+Can you spot the inefficieny?
 Upsampling distributes the samples over a large array full of zeros.
 Unfortunately, the convolution function doesn't know anything about this.
 It's going to do what it normally does (which is multiply and accumulate), even if most of the entries are 0.
 This is a huge waste of time and energy.
 If we know for a fact that an element in an array is 0, we should just skip over it.

-#### The hard way
+#### Multirate Signal Processing - The Hard Way

-This brings us to the harder, but more efficient way of doing this using **multirate signal processing**.
-There's no way I can explain everything about multirate signal processing here.
+This brings us to the harder, but more efficient way of doing this based on **multirate signal processing**.
+There's no way I can explain everything about multirate signal processing in one blog article.
 It's an entire area of specialization.
 What I can do is give some motivation, and code to demonstrate the process.
 If you're interested in learning more about it, here's a list of some authoritative books:

 * [Multirate Signal Processing for Communications Systems - Fredric J Harris](https://www.amazon.com/Multirate-Processing-Communication-Systems-Publishers/dp/877022210X/ref=asc_df_877022210X/?tag=hyprod-20&linkCode=df0&hvadid=693296405172&hvpos=&hvnetw=g&hvrand=4559866533785259274&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9192171&hvtargid=pla-1161835612443&psc=1&mcid=08126222a4593f0dac4cbeedbdc04b2d&tag=hyprod-20&linkCode=df0&hvadid=693296405172&hvpos=&hvnetw=g&hvrand=4559866533785259274&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9192171&hvtargid=pla-1161835612443&psc=1 "target=_blank")
 * Multirate Signal Processing - Ronald Crochiere and Lawrence Rabiner
 * Multirate Systems and Filter Banks - P.P Vaidyanathan
 * Wavelets and Filter Banks - Gilbert Strang and Truong Nguyen

-Mulirate signal processing is all about restructuring the workload in a problem to improve computational efficiency.
-On a beefy processor, this might not matter.
+Mulirate signal processing is all about restructuring the workload to improve computational efficiency.
+On a powerful processor, this might not matter.
 But if you're system needs to run in real-time, on resource constrained hardware, processing overhead becomes a concern.

-To apply multirate signal processing to the pulse shaping task, we transform the 161 element, single dimensional array into a two-dimensional *filter bank* consisting of 16 rows and 11 columns.
+To apply multirate signal processing to the pulse shaping task, we start by transforming the 161 element, single dimensional array into a two-dimensional *filter bank* consisting of 16 rows and 11 columns.
 Yes, the number of rows must match the number of samples per symbol.

 ``` python
 filter_bank = np.reshape(